orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## Observer
-* **Definition:** *Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically*
+* **Definition:** *Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically*
 * **Frequency of use:** *High*

 +++